NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

    ``results/output-R.tif``).
 The next two are mask images (``results/output-lMask.tif`` and ``results/output-rMask.tif``), which indicate which pixels in the aligned images are good to use in stereo correlation.
-The image on the right is the “Good Pixel map”, (``results/output-GoodPixelMap.tif``), which indicates (in gray) which were successfully matched with the correlator, and (in red) those that were not matched.
+The image on the right is the "Good Pixel map", (``results/output-GoodPixelMap.tif``), which indicates (in gray) which were successfully matched with the correlator, and (in red) those that were not matched.